 Broadband networks: Wired and wireless technologies, including IMT

-The introduction of different broadband technologies, are providing high bandwidth and connectivity, It is therefore important to provide developing countries with an understanding of the different technologies available for broadband using both wired and wireless technologies for terrestrial and satellite telecommunications, including International Mobile Telecommunications (IMT).
+The introduction of different broadband [USA MOD]technologies can increase bandwidth and connectivity.
+It is therefore important to provide developing countries with an understanding of the different technologies available for broadband using both wired and wireless technologies for terrestrial and satellite telecommunications, including International Mobile Telecommunications (IMT).

 Activities will be focused on: